-As of December 31, 2019, 2018 and 2017, the Company's net current assets, or the difference between total current assets, including cash and cash equivalents, and total current liabilities, were P5,225 million, P4,991 million and P4,703 million, respectively, representing working capital sufficiency.
+As of December 31, 2018, 2017 and 2016, the Company's net current assets, or the difference between total current assets, including cash and cash equivalents, and total current liabilities, were P4,991 million, P4,703 million and P3,919 million, respectively, representing working capital sufficiency.

-The Company's current assets consist of cash and cash equivalents, trade and other receivables, contract assets, inventories and prepayments and other current assets.
-The Company's current liabilities consist of trade payables and other liabilities, short-term borrowings, lease liabilities, provisions for warranty, other provisions, and income tax payable.
+The Company's current assets consist of cash and cash equivalents, trade and other receivables, inventories and prepayments and other current assets.
+The Company's current liabilities consist of trade payables and other liabilities, provisions for warranty, income tax payable, and other provisions.